mdblp/go-common/README.md

 go-common
 =========

-The library of common functions for Tidepool's / Diabeloop Go-based applications.
+The library of common functions for Diabeloop Go-based applications.